bartmika/bartlomiejmika-hugo/content/post/2021/example-of-writing-a-simple-grpc-server-in-golang-from-scratch.md

 ---
-title: "Example of Writing a Simple gRPC Server in Golang"
+title: "Example of Writing a Simple gRPC Server in Golang from Scratch"
 date: 2021-03-27T14:10:03-04:00
-draft: true
+draft: false
 author: "Bartlomiej Mika"
 categories:
 - "Web Development"
 tags:
 - "Golang"
 - "gRPC"
+- "HOWTO"
 ---

 How do you write a Golang server using [``gRPC``](https://grpc.io/docs/languages/go/quickstart/) from scratch?
 Heres how to do it.